danielewood/misc/plex-argo/README.md

 # Remote Access Tunnel Setup

 ## Linux Users

-The following bash script will update a docker container running Plex with the current Argo URLs.
-You will need to adjust `$PreferencesPath` to match your setup.

-**NOTE:** If you are running Plex as a systemd service, just change docker to systemctl.

-I suggest you run this as a cron job every few minutes, or use a systemd timer.

 You will need [cloudflared](https://developers.cloudflare.com/argo-tunnel/downloads/) installed and running.
 I recommend installing it as a service.